-Using VHAN member data and SDOH data from ExploreTNhealth, we are identifying zip codes that have below-average performance on specific health interventions, such as cancer screenings, and an above-average Socioeconomic Disparity Index.
+Using VHAN member data and data from ExploreTNhealth, we are identifying zip codes that have below-average performance on specific health interventions, such as cancer screenings.

 Based on these findings, a pilot is being developed to focus on preventive cancer screenings in the Sumner County service area.